tmgthb/Autonomous-Agents/README.md

 #### Artificial General Intelligence (AGI):

 - Sparks of AGI in GPT-4: [Artificial General Intelligence](https://arxiv.org/abs/2303.12712) and [Levels of AGI](https://arxiv.org/abs/2311.02462)
+- GPT-4 performs [high compared to human-level performance on multiple benchmarks despite incomplete AGI](#sparks), not only on few.
+- LLMs can overcome [incremental tasks and Discontinuous tasks](#sparks) by using memory already widely integrated by developers or by using LLM agents-methodologies.

 ---

 #### Artificial Super Intelligence (ASI):